Global Bounds for the Error in Solutions of Linear Hyperbolic Systems due to Inaccurate Boundary Geometry: Energy Bounds on the Correct and Erroneous Domains

 Following the same steps as for the solution on the correct domain, the solution on the erroneous domain is also bounded by data if boundary data is specified and exists,

 provided that any reflection matrix $\mmatrix R_e$ satisfies

 Several technical considerations should be noted for \eqref{eq:ErroneousEnergyBound} to be valid.
 First, the boundary values and initial conditions must exist on both domains, that is, the bounds require that the boundary conditions are defined on both $\partial \Omega$ and $\partial\Omega_e$, and initial conditions are defined on both $\Omega$ and $\Omega_e$.
 This can be either trivial, e.g. constant inflow conditions, or not, and might require some sort of extension of the conditions.
 The extension itself may be completely erroneous.
-In fact, $\statevec g$ may not even be defined for those values of $\spacevec X^e$.